Overview

 Lab Technician/Lab Manager: Positions are available at the level of Lab Technician or Lab Manager starting in January 2025.
 Responsibilities will include a mixture of lab organization, scientific support, and independent research projects fitting the lab's needs and the candidate's experience.
 At least 6 months of research experience is recommended.
 Individuals with skills in engineering, programming, or electronics are encouraged to apply.

 Undegraduate: Motivated undergraduates are encouraged to apply for research positions in the lab.
-Undergraduates must be able to devote 8-10 hours a week to research during semesters and priority will be given to students who will be able to continue their work during the summer.
+Undergraduates must be able to devote 8-10 hours a week to research in their first semester, and may have the opportunity to continue researching in the lab for future semesters or over the summer.
 To apply, please full out the undergraduate research interest form.
+The lab is currently small, so positions are limited.

 Graduate: The Audette Lab will be looking to bring in two graduate students starting in Fall 2025 through the Department of Psychological Sciences.
 We are open to candidates from all training backgrounds, but prior research experience is required.
 Candidates will receive training and mentorship while they develop and carry out independent research projects.
 Admission information can be found on the department website.